renovatebot/renovate/docs/usage/configuration-options.md

 It would take the entire `"config:base"` preset - which contains a lot of sub-presets - but ignore the `":prHourlyLimit2"` rule.

+## ignoreScripts

+Applicable for npm and composer only for now.
+Set this to `true` if running scripts causes problems.

 ## ignoreUnstable

 By default, Renovate won't update any package versions to unstable versions (e.g. `4.0.0-rc3`) unless the current version has the same major.minor.patch and was _already_ unstable (e.g. it was already on `4.0.0-rc2`).
 Renovate will not "jump" unstable versions automatically, e.g. if you are on `4.0.0-rc2` and newer versions `4.0.0` and `4.1.0-alpha.1` exist then Renovate will update you to `4.0.0` only.
 If you need to force permanent unstable updates for a package, you can add a package rule setting `ignoreUnstable` to `false`.